falendary/angular-metro-maps/packages/core/README.md

 The sources for this package are in the [angular-metro-maps](https://github.com/falendary/angular-metro-maps) repository.
 Please file issues and pull requests against that repo.

+### License

-License: See LICENSE file in this folder.
+License: See LICENSE file in this folder © [falendary](https://github.com/falendary).

+Metro map design © Art.
+Lebedev Studio